The Switch, Book Review: Beth O’Leary’s feisty charmer

-In need of something to smile about?
-The feisty female leads and elderly antics in The Switch left me grinning from ear to ear.
+This is a book to turn to when you need something to smile about.
+The Switch‘s feisty female leads and elderly antics left me grinning from ear to ear.

 Some context.
 I loved Beth O’Leary’s debut novel The Flatshare – it was truly something special.
 So I had no idea how she would even come close to conjuring up that same magic mix of story/characters/heart a second time.
 But she pretty much has.